rasakhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 9: Script to duplicate last line of a file
 Task 10: Script to delete all .js files in cwd
-Task 11: Script to count number of dirs and sub dirs in cwd
+Task 11: Script to count number of dirs and sub dirs in cwd Task 12: Script to list the 10 newest files in a cwd